- As an incoming student, can I get housing?

 13. How safe is the neighborhood?

-Urban living requires that you use your common sense and follow basic safety tips.
+Urban living requires that one is constantly alert, aware of their surroundings and follows basic safety precautions.
 Our high-rise buildings have 24-hour Door Attendants and NYU Public Safety provides 24-hour security services.

 14. What are the housing rates?

 Rates vary according to apartment type and location.
 Price variations may reflect view, location in the building, amenities, and square footage.
 Our Web site contains all the necessary information on rates.
 Your lease is for the full academic year; billing is by semester.

 15. What is the phone service?